 Woolly aphids usually alternate feeding between two different host plants (some feed on just one host plant).

 - They lay eggs on the primary host plant.

 - The eggs live through the winter and female aphids hatch from the eggs during spring.

 - On the same plant, females begin producing live offspring, without mating.

 - The aphids are clones of the female aphids that laid the eggs.

 After one to two generations on the primary host, the new aphids will develop wings when they reach adulthood.
-Winged female aphids will fly to a secondary host plant and begin feeding and producing additional clones.
+Winged female aphids will fly to a secondary host plant and begin feeding and reproducing.

 - Woolly aphids spend most of the growing season on their secondary host.

-- Each female produces hundreds of cloned offspring over several generations.
+- Each female produces hundreds of offspring over several generations.

 - The average lifespan of an aphid is approximately one month.